kubermatic/kubermatic/docs/proposals/user-cluster-mla.md

   <img src="images/mla-alertmanager.png" width="100%" />
 </div>

-For authentication, an IAP (Identity Aware Proxy) will be deployed behind Ingress for each User Cluster.
-When it receives requests from users, it will inject the `X-Scope-OrgID` request header, and forward the request to the Authorization proxy.
+For authentication, an IAP (Identity Aware Proxy) will be deployed behind Ingress.
+When it receives requests from users, it will authenticate the user and forward the request to the Authorization proxy.

 An authorization proxy will be implemented and deployed, and it will perform authorization and permission checks to make sure only the user who has access to the User Cluster can access the corresponding Alertmanager configuration and UI.